 Safety and health must always be prioritized when it comes to managing hazardous materials.
 It is crucial to be well-informed and vigilant, taking all necessary precautions to minimize the risks associated with these substances.

 Setting an example and promoting good safety practices can help create a safer work environment for everyone.
-Adhere to proper procedures, wear appropriate personal protective equipment, avoid skin contact, have a fitness routine and never consume food or drink around hazardous materials.
+Adhere to proper procedures, wear appropriate personal protective equipment, avoid skin contact, have a fitness routine, and never consume food or drink around hazardous materials.
 These simple measures are prominent in making the workplace safer and healthier.